sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 ---

 Comments enrich code with information that cannot be expressed by the code alone.
 They help us understand why the code is written in a certain way, especially when it’s not obvious.
-They help us avoid disastrous “refactoring”, when we simplify the code by removing essential parts.
+They help us avoid disastrous “refactorings”, when we simplify the code by removing its essential parts.

 However, if it’s too hard to explain a certain piece of code in a comment, perhaps we should rewrite such code instead of trying to explain it.

+Finding a balance between commenting too much and too little is essential and comes with experience.

 Start thinking about: